Date of Degree

 vi, 145 pages

 Includes bibliographical references (pages 136-145).

 Copyright 2011 Sharon Llewellyn Clark

 Clark, Sharon Llewellyn.
-"Factors related to school violence victimization: the role of extracurricular activities." dissertation, University of Iowa, 2011.
+"Factors related to school violence victimization: the role of extracurricular activities."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.